Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

       <li><a href = "https://eye-d.in/">Eye-D Pro</a></li>
        <i><p>Eye-D builds innovative solutions for the blind and Visually Impaired (VI).
 These solutions act as a true companion, helping them achieve independence in 3 major areas – Learning, Identification and Navigation.<p>
            <p>
 Eye-D was built on the foundations of using technology as means for building solutions that act as a true companion for the Blind & VI in all facets of life.
-Solutions that not only help them achieve daily chores but also makes the world more accessible for them.
+              <p>Solutions that not only help them achieve daily chores but also makes the world more accessible for them.
 The two of our solutions that have created a new era of hope are Eye-D app and Eye-D Smart Glass.
-Bolstered by the impact of our innovative and affordable solutions, we keep on researching towards newer solutions that can help the Blind community at large.<p></i>
+                 <p>Bolstered by the impact of our innovative and affordable solutions, we keep on researching towards newer solutions that can help the Blind community at large.<p></i>
              <p>
       <p><b>***Works on IOS/iPhone/Android***</b>
       <p>